 - Inspect for leaking faucets indoors and outside

 - Insulate pipes if you live in a cold climate

-- Routinely inspect appliance hoses on your dishwasher or washing machine and replace as needed
+- Routinely inspect appliance hoses on your dishwasher or washing machine and replace them as needed

 Prevent frozen pipes by following these pipe insulation steps:

-- Run heating cable along the pipes before covering with insulation.
+- Run the heating cable along the pipes before covering them with insulation.
 The cable will keep the pipes at a constant temperature.